vgMonky/hexa_survival/README.md

 ## Architecture

+The game state consist of a dictionary which is the single source of truth, and everything else works either by reading or applaying a change to the `game_state` through the `state_manager`.
+The visualisation is isolated from the game model it self, recating to the game state every time it changes.
-The game follows an Entity-Component-System (ECS) inspired pattern:
+The game follows an Entity-Component-System (ECS) inspired pattern.

 ### State Layer